-Minutes later Joel would find himself sitting on a plastic stool next to a crooked table.
-“Aristides, my man!” he cried out to the man walking from behind the bar with cups and a bucket of beers in hand.
-Bars like that served as Joel’s transition point between the city and so-called domestic comfort.
+Minutes later Joel and the students would be sitting on plastic stools around a rickety bar table.
+“Aristides, my man!” he cried out to the owner walking out from behind the bar, beer and mugs in hand.
+Bars like that served as a transition point between the city and so-called domestic comfort.
 In the bars, he would tell his tales.
 Up to a point, so as to avoid being branded a liar.
-What Joel did share slowly evolved into a repertoire.
+What Joel did share evolved into a repertoire.
 He would start with the case of the umbrella, move on to floods and mudslides, the woman who lived in the tree, the boy.

-This would stretch until the wee hours, when the prostitutes and drag queens rolled in, leaning against the bar and ordering the regular on their way home, filling the narrow bar with the fragrance of their work, sweat, and sex.
-One day, Marli or Sandra might show up, and then storytime was interrupted with an embrace, the two women scolding Joel as though he were a child.
-He had diabetes, a feeble heart, he ought to be at home in bed.
+This would stretch until the wee hours, when the prostitutes and drag queens rolled in, leaning against the bar to drink coffee on their way home, filling the narrow space with the scent of work, sweat, and sex.
+If Marli or Sandra showed up, Joel would interrupt his tales for an embrace, the two women scolding him as though he were a child.
+He had diabetes, a feeble heart—he ought to be at home in bed.

-“Don’t worry—God’s forgotten to take me,” he would say.
+“Don’t worry.
+God’s forgotten to take me,” he would say.

-“He’s forgot because you still have this boyish face,” Marli would respond, mussing Joel’s hair.
+“He’s forgot because of this boyish face of yours,” Marli would respond, mussing Joel’s hair.

-It’s true, the students would think to themselves with a glance of revelation.
+It’s true, the students would think to themselves.
 Joel looked more like a sad little boy than a hardened man.

 19

 After the first bottle of beer, two platters of stew wiped clean with a hunk of bread, Joel would order another beer and light a cigarette.
-Peer into the distance, turn back to the students.
+Peer into the distance.
+Turn back to the students.

-“Since you all seem to be in need of a story, I’m going to start with the first piece that really stuck with me.
+“I’m going tell you all about the first piece that stuck with me.
 I was cub reporter for a newspaper called the Luta Democrática.
 Heard of it?
 Of course not, your mothers were still in school when it folded.
 It was a . . . peculiar little newspaper.
-To be clear: if the daily papers were cuts of meat, Luta was tripe.
-The filet mignon fried in butter, with its mouthwatering scent making its way to a table at some trendy restaurant, was for other papers.
-Luta reported the tragedies, and other papers reported the other news across Rio.
-Not from another Rio, as some like to say.
-The same Rio, cooking up the filet mignon of politican’s promises and celebrity gossip on the one hand, and the tripe—the rapes, the murders, the suicides, accidents and so on—on the other.
-At the time people said that if you were to squeeze a copy of the Luta, blood would come oozing out.
-I’m telling you that not only would there be blood, but the tears and sweat of hardworking men.
+If daily papers were cuts of meat, Luta would be the tripe.
+The mouthwatering filet mignon you find at trendy restaurants—that was other papers.
+Luta reported the tragedies, the other papers reported the other news across Rio.
+The same Rio cooked up a filet mignon of politican’s promises and celebrity gossip on the one hand, and the tripe— rapes, murders, suicides, so on.
+People used to say that if you squeezed a copy of the Luta, blood would come oozing out.
+Let me tell: not only would there be blood, but the tears and sweat of hardworking men.

-“The story begins one spring evening in Rio.
-It’s a Thursday, in October 1964.
-On the Rua Uruguaiana, men and women parade about in the era’s elegant attire.
-Waiters in white tuxes wait at the doors of restaurants for clients to arrrive in time for the evening beer.
-The first street vendors offer buy-one-get-one-free.
-The city is new, young, vibrant and pulsing, sidewalks punctuated by stationery shops, pharmacies, lunch counters, boutiques, and restaurants, the elegant open vestibules of high-rises housing medical offices, legal and accounting firms, engineering and architecture studios.
-Buses, cars, and taxes carry on morosely toward Avenida Rio Branco, a flock of pigeons flies by on its way to the Largo da Carioca.
+“This story begins one spring evening in Rio.
+It’s Thursday, October 1964.
+On Rua Uruguaiana, men and women parade about in the era’s elegant attire.
+At restaurant doors, waiters in white tuxedos awaited the arrival of clients for happy hour.
+The city’s first street vendors offer buy-one-get-one-free.
+The city is young, vibrant, pulsing, its sidewalks punctuated by stationery shops, pharmacies, lunch counters, boutiques and restaurants, elegant porticos of mid-rises housing medical offices, law firms, architecture studios.
+Buses, cars, and taxis carry on morosely toward Avenida Rio Branco, a flock of pigeons flies by on its way to the Largo da Carioca.